MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-buy-ether-with-usd.md

 ### Refresher Course!

 I have outlined the steps above as if you should do it all as fast as possible.
 Stop.
-Breath.
+Breathe.
 There is no rush.
 Take your time moving your funds from an exchange to your own wallet.
 Test with a small amount first.
 Get the feel for things and make mistakes with *small amounts* rather than all your money!
 If you skipped steps earlier or didn't understand them, take the time to reread them now.

 * [Understand the difference between a hosted wallet / exchange and client-side wallet before moving your ETH to your own wallet.](/general-knowledge/about-mycrypto/whats-the-difference-between-an-exchange-and-mycrypto)
 * [Learn how to protect your funds!](/staying-safe/protecting-yourself-and-your-funds)